-In 2018, in order to meet Program Standard 1.2, the following conditions must be satisfied to assure the fidelity of the GTPA.
+The criteria are used in a well-developed, validated quality assurance system that combines internal and external moderation.
+This system ensures that a common, established standard is applied across all participating teacher education providers.
+In order to meet Program Standard 1.2, the following conditions must be satisfied to assure the fidelity of the GTPA as implemented:

-- The GTPA is a summative assessment to be completed in a final year, sustained professional experience placement of four weeks duration (minimum). - The GTPA is to be undertaken in one class with a focus on a single learning/teaching area.
-It presents preservice teachers' practices in a significant learning sequence taught across the duration of the professional experience placement.
-The learning sequence is to be implemented across a series of lessons that have clearly defined learning goals. - In responding to the GTPA, preservice teachers present their practice in the teaching, learning, and assessing cycle in a whole class context, and with differentiation for small group and individual learners - The GTPA is to be completed as an integrated, intact assessment giving preservice teachers an opportunity to link the specified GTPA practices of planning, teaching, assessing, reflecting and appraising. - The completed GTPA is a single submission, that is, it is not to be submitted in parts. - Preservice teachers submit their completed GTPA within two weeks of concluding a final year professional experience placement. - On submission, the completed GTPA is to be accompanied by the preservice teacher's signed declaration that it is their own original work, undertaken over the full course of the professional experience placement, and not previously submitted for credit in their university or elsewhere.
-Where other materials (e.g., commercial materials, resources developed by supervising teacher and other school staff) are included, they are acknowledged and appear in the references - Assessment (scoring and internal moderation) of completed GTPAs is to be undertaken by teacher educators with relevant discipline knowledge and pedagogic expertise.
+- The GTPA is a summative assessment to be completed in a final year, sustained professional experience placement of four weeks duration (minimum). - 2.
+The GTPA is to be undertaken in one class with a focus on a single curriculum area or integrated teaching unit.
+Preservice teachers demonstrate their practices in a significant learning sequence taught across the duration of the professional experience placement.
+The learning sequence is to be implemented across a significant series of teaching episodes/ lessons that have clearly defined learning goals. - 3.
+In responding to the GTPA, preservice teachers present their practice in the teaching, learning, and assessing cycle in a whole class context, and with differentiation for small groups and individual learners. - 4.
+The GTPA is to be completed as an integrated, intact assessment giving preservice teachers an opportunity to demonstrate the specified GTPA practices of planning, teaching, assessing, reflecting and appraising. - 5.
+The completed GTPA is a single submission, that is, it is not to be submitted in parts over time. - 6.
+Preservice teachers submit their completed GTPA within two weeks of concluding a final year professional experience placement. - 7.
+On submission, the completed GTPA is to be accompanied by the preservice teacher's signed declaration that it is original work, undertaken over the full course of the professional experience placement, and not previously submitted for credit in their program or elsewhere.
+Where other materials are included in the submission (e.g., commercial materials, resources developed by supervising teachers and other school staff), they are to be acknowledged and appear in the references. - 8.
+Assessment (scoring and internal moderation) of completed GTPAs is to be undertaken by teacher educators with relevant curriculum content knowledge and pedagogic expertise.